-The areas targeted by this proposal have been identified and prioritized through state, regional, and local natural resource plans due to their high biodiversity, connectivity, and ability to preserve habitat for species of greatest conservation need.

-The project area has a mixed representation of extensive forestland, brushland, and riparian habitats that are home to approximately 128 SGCN including: lake sturgeon, wood turtle, gray wolf, bald eagle, osprey, sandhill crane, trumpeter swan, yellow rail, and sharp-tailed grouse.
-The St. Croix River watershed is also globally-recognized for its mussel diversity with over 40 known mussels, including 5 federally endangered, and 20 state-listed species, such as the winged mapleleaf and snuffbox.
-The project area also contains a significant amount of high quality brushland and regenerating forestland habitat critical to the breeding success of the Golden-winged Warbler.
+Areas targeted by this proposal have been identified and prioritized through state, regional, and local natural resource plans due to their high biodiversity, connectivity, and ability to preserve habitat for SGCN.
+The project area has a mixed representation of extensive forestland, brushland, prairie, oak savanna, wetlands, and riparian habitats.
+These habitats are home to approximately 128 SGCN, including: lake sturgeon, wood turtle, gray wolf, bald eagle, osprey, sandhill crane, trumpeter swan, yellow rail, and sharp-tailed grouse.
+The St. Croix River watershed is also globally-recognized for its mussel diversity with over 51 species, including 5 listed as Endangered by the federal government, and 24 state-listed species.
+The project area also contains a significant amount of high-quality brushland and regenerating forestland habitat critical to the breeding success of the Golden-winged Warbler.

 Within this region we have an unparalleled opportunity for conservation.
 The St. Croix River watershed has been classified as containing the best-preserved remnant of pre-settlement natural communities in the Upper Mississippi drainage.
-But we must protect the rich natural and cultural heritage of the St. Croix River watershed before they too are altered by ever encroaching agricultural and development pressure.